 He has collaborated with award-winning filmmakers, including working with Primetime Emmy-Nominated cinematographer Christopher Titus King on several projects.

-Raphael is a board member of the radio station 107 Meridian FM, where he hosts two weekly radio shows, and he has recorded several commercials for them.
+Raphael is a board member of the radio station 107 Meridian FM, where he hosts a weekly radio show, and he has recorded several commercials for them.

 He is the grandson of Olympio Guilherme, a Brazilian journalist, actor and director.